AlpsMonaco/go-http-middleware/README.md

 2024/02/02 14:00:54 log middleware 2 out
 2024/02/02 14:00:54 log middleware 1 out
 ```

-# Features
-* no more third party library requires.
-* core code are easy to learn and understand.
-* fully compatible with the `net/http` library

 # Advance
 Use `middleware.NewBuilder` if you use your own mux instead of default mux of net/http.